sonic-technology/catena/README.md

 If you want to have a secure and unified way of returning data to the client, use transformers.
 Transformers let you create and send JSON DTOs based on the data that the resolver returned.

+This is the recommended way of returning data to the client.

 ```ts
 // ...
 import { Handler } from '@sonic-tech/catena'